kate-orlova/advanced-image-in-sitecore/README.md

 # Installation Guide
 1. Add the **AdvancedImage** project to the **Foundation** layer of your Sitecore solution and build it;

-1. Install the Sitecore package to have the required pre-requisite in place such as _Field Types, Data Templates_ and control elements;
+1. Install the Sitecore package to have the required pre-requisites in place such as _Field Types, Data Templates_ and control elements;

 1. Adapt your Entity in Sitecore for use of the advanced images: